12 Easy Steps Of Growing Avocado Trees In Containers

-Avocados can be grown from seeds/pits, which is simple, but the best option is to purchase a healthy, grafted avocado plant from a local plant nursery or order one online.
+Avocados can be grown from pits, which is simple, but the best option is to purchase a healthy, grafted avocado plant from a local plant nursery or order one online.

 Remove the pit from a mature fruit and soak it in lukewarm water for several hours before planting it immediately in a planter.

-Because avocado trees produced from a pit can take 5 to 10 years to ripen, it's best to buy one from a nursery, which usually starts fruiting after 2-3 years.
+Because avocado trees produced from a pit can take 5 to 10 years to ripen, buying one from a nursery usually starts fruiting after 2-3 years.